slidevjs/slidev/docs/custom/index.md

 highlighter: 'prism'
 # enable monaco editor, default to dev only
 monaco: 'dev'
-# infomation for your slides, can be a markdown string
+# information for your slides, can be a markdown string
 info: |
   ## Slidev